dltxio/idem-old/README.md

 ## Abstract

-Idem is a open source cross platform mobile application based on the DID protocol.
+Idem is a open source cross platform mobile application based on the Decentrlaized Identity Foundations DID protocol.

 Each time an exchange requests an ID verifycation from a user, the provider charges the exchange a fee.
 Further, users are required to provide KYC information and have it verified for each and every onboarding, instead of a portable, reusable verification from a trusted provider.
 By locally storing user's verified information, we can enhance the customer onboarding experience and reduce costs incurred by Vendors.